MrLixm/maya-tools-lxm/README.md

 ## What's Inside

-- cmds_interface_demo
+- `cmds_interface_demo`

     A script to demonstrate how you can use `cmds` to create a quick interface in Maya.

+- `mash2pointcloud`

+    Export a Mash Network to an Alembic point-cloud.

-- snippets
+- `snippets`

     Snippets are small standalone script

     - `maya_select_similar.py` :